to sign up to participate in the project, click here.

 dataDouble is a project designed to illuminate the ways in which our identities are flattened and reduced by data collection. finding inspiration in the idea of the “data clone”, a likeness developed out of the digital traces that we (voluntarily or involuntarily) leave behind in our day to day interactions with technology, the project seeks to translate an individual user’s browsing data into a visual interpretation of how they are seen in the eyes of those extracting their information. .

-the core of dataDouble consists of a web browser extension (currently operating in google chrome; soon to be developed for firefox) which locally collects a user’s browsing data cumulatively from the time of installation. upon installing, the user will also be prompted to upload a photo of themselves, which will be continually altered and shaped into a portrait of a user’s “data clone” by applying image manipulation techniques that directly correlate to the amount and type of data collected from their browsing habits.
+the core of dataDouble consists of a web browser extension (currently operating in google chrome and mozilla firefox) which locally collects a user’s browsing data cumulatively from the time of installation. upon installing, the user is also prompted to upload a photo of themselves, which will be continually altered and shaped into a portrait of a user’s “data clone” by applying image manipulation techniques that directly correlate to the amount and type of data collected from their browsing habits.

 over time, the image, while still somewhat recognizable as a portrait of the individual user, becomes a warped and alternate representation of the self; the reduced, flattened version that is used as a basis for the extremely segmented experience that users have on the internet today.